usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

           "parts" : [ {
             "id" : "s1.1.2_stm",
             "name" : "statement",
-            "prose" : "Conflicting duties and areas of responsibility should be segregated to reduce\nopportunities for unauthorized or unintentional modification or misuse of the\norganization’s assets."
+            "prose" : "Conflicting duties and areas of responsibility should be segregated to reduce opportunities for unauthorized or unintentional modification or misuse of the organization’s assets."
           }, {
             "id" : "s1.1.2_gdn",
             "name" : "guidance",
             "parts" : [ {
               "id" : "s1.1.2_gdn.1",
               "name" : "item",
-              "prose" : "Care should be taken that no single person can access, modify or use assets without\nauthorization or detection.
-The initiation of an event should be separated from its\nauthorization.
-The possibility of collusion should be considered in designing the\ncontrols."
+              "prose" : "Care should be taken that no single person can access, modify or use assets without authorization or detection.
+The initiation of an event should be separated from its authorization.
+The possibility of collusion should be considered in designing the controls."
             }, {
               "id" : "s1.1.2_gdn.2",
               "name" : "item",
-              "prose" : "Small organizations may find segregation of duties difficult to achieve, but the\nprinciple should be applied as far as is possible and practicable.
-Whenever it is\ndifficult to segregate, other controls such as monitoring of activities, audit trails\nand management supervision should be considered."
+              "prose" : "Small organizations may find segregation of duties difficult to achieve, but the principle should be applied as far as is possible and practicable.
+Whenever it is difficult to segregate, other controls such as monitoring of activities, audit trails and management supervision should be considered."
             } ]
           }, {
             "id" : "s1.1.2_inf",
             "name" : "information",
-            "prose" : "Segregation of duties is a method for reducing the risk of accidental or deliberate\nmisuse of an organization’s assets."
+            "prose" : "Segregation of duties is a method for reducing the risk of accidental or deliberate misuse of an organization’s assets."
           } ]
         } ]
       } ]